manoramahp/spring-boot-sample-app/README.md

 * For 80% of the use cases we do not need to configure anything.
 We just need to use the default comes with the Spring Boot.
 But for the other 20% we have to configure it as needed.

+* CrudRepository interface make it easy to perform crud operations on database without writing queries.